Our Local Offer

 - How we make effective provision for all of our children with special educational needs and disabilities – SEND.

-We are a small and friendly Camden primary school for deaf children within the 5-11 age range.
+We are a small and friendly Camden primary school for Deaf children age between 5 yrs old to 11 yrs old.
 We have a nursery for children aged 2-4.
-Frank Barnes has a national and international reputation as a centre of excellence for deaf education.
+Frank Barnes has a national and international reputation as a centre of excellence for Deaf education.

 External professionals enjoy working with our children at Frank Barnes School.
 They often comment on their confidence and happy nature.

 “Your students are so impressive – open, creative, self assured and fearless.
 Their poetry, performances and drawings were truly remarkable, deeply evocative and moving… It was truly heartwarming – not only to see the process by which the children came up with intimate and original creations, but also how our language blossomed in a place where language and literature is revered.”
 (Free Word)